sintefmath/JutulDarcy.jl/docs/src/man/intro.md

 ### Setting up a fluid system

 We select a two-phase immicible system by declaring that the liquid and vapor phases are present in the model.
-These are assumed to have fixed densitys of 1000 and 100 kilograms per meters cubed at some reference pressure and temperature conditions.
+These are assumed to have densities of 1000 and 100 kilograms per meters cubed at reference pressure and temperature conditions.

 ````@example intro_ex
 phases = (LiquidPhase(), VaporPhase())